jayjojayson/ONNX-to-TFLite-Converter/README.md

 - new generated .tflite File should be vissible in project folder now!

+---

 <details>
   <summary> <b>Manual (execute)</b></summary>

   Manual:
   - if you want to do the steps manually, then you have to install these libaries to get the script working.
   - after installation you can run the script.
+The onnx file must be in same folder as your script.

   - <img width="836" height="530" alt="image" src="https://github.com/user-attachments/assets/57518cbc-4a90-4c6a-843b-6a04b811ffc2" />
 </details>

+---

 If you like the little Converter-Tool, I would appreciate a Star rating ⭐ from you. 🤗

+Original you find here the https://colab.research.google.com/drive/1q1oe2zOyZp7UsB3jJiQ1IFn8z5YfjwEb
+Follow the steps described there to obtain your ONNX file.